Robust Low-Rank Matrix Estimation: Introduction

 In this paper, we consider the absolute value loss and the Huber loss.
 The first robust estimator is then given by

 Using the Huber loss we can define

 where the function

 defines the Huber loss function.
 The tuning parameter $\kappa > 0 $ is assumed to be given for our estimation problem.
 The possible values for the Huber parameter $\kappa$ depend on the distribution of the errors as shown in Lemma \ref{lemma:2margin}.
 In practice, one usually estimates $\kappa$ and $\lambda$ with methods such as cross-validation.
 Notice that it could happen that the estimators defined in Equations \ref{eqn:robust} and \ref{eqn:huber} are not unique since the objective functions are not strictly convex.
+As will be shown, the rates depend on the Lipschitz constants of the loss functions and on $\eta$.
+Typically, the Lipschitz constants of the absolute value loss as well as of the Huber loss induce smaller constants in the rates compared to the Lipschitz constant of the truncated quadratic loss.

 The ``target'' is defined as